fairnessforensics/wiggum/docs/source/organization.rst

 ====================

- - docs/ sphinx-based documentation for the project
+ - docs/source/ sphinx-based documentation for the project (can be md or rst)
+ - docs/source/notebooks/ notebooks to be compiled in the documentation
- - notebooks/  a collection of demos and research notes in jupyter notebooks related to the project
+ - notebooks/  a collection of research notes in jupyter notebooks related to the project
- - data_util/ code that generates, downloads, and preprocesses data
+ - sp_data_util/ code that generates, downloads, and preprocesses data and generates synthetic data
- - detect_Simpson/ main module of tools for detecting Simpson's paradox
+ - detect_simpsons_paradox/ main module of tools for detecting Simpson's paradox
  - data/ data for experiments, for reproducibility